swayansu/LGM/README.md

 # LGM
-Source codes for The VIP under Lets Grow More
+Source codes for The Virtual Internship Program under Lets Grow More